OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 :::hint
 Kubernetes terminology overlaps with a number of general concepts in Octopus.
 For example, Kubernetes has the notion of a Deployment, which is distinct from the act of performing a deployment in Octopus.

-To distinguish between Kubernetes and Octopus terminology, we will reference to Kubernetes "resources" e.g. a Deployment resource or Pod resource.
+To distinguish between Kubernetes and Octopus terminology, we will reference Kubernetes "resources" e.g. a Deployment resource or Pod resource.
 :::

 ### Deployment